noir-lang/noir/docs/docs/how_to/how-to-recursion.md

 const verified = await backend.verifyProof({ proof, publicInputs })
 ```

 This can be useful to make sure our intermediate proof was correctly generated.
 But the real goal is to do it within another circuit.
 For that, we need to generate  recursive proof artifacts that will be passed to the circuit that is verifying the proof we just generated.
-Instead of passing the proof and verification key as a byte array, we pass them as fields which makes it cheaper to verify in a circuit:
+Instead of passing the proof and verification key as a byte arrays, we pass them as fields which makes it cheaper to verify in a circuit:

 ```js
 const { proofAsFields, vkAsFields, vkHash } = await backend.generateRecursiveProofArtifacts( { publicInputs, proof }, publicInputsCount)